-As we launch into the Winter 2020 anime season viewers are now seeing the return of the Madoka franchise.
+As we launched into the Winter 2020 anime season viewers saw the return of the Madoka franchise.
 One that is either beloved or seen as overrated depending on which side of the debate you choose to sit on.
 However one of the common arguments I heard against the original Madoka TV series from the detractors was the it was a visual spectacle or a caricature of the magical girl genre but lacked substance.
 I kind of disagreed as I felt the series had enough substance in Madoka’s choice for the run time, but it is one of those arguments that leaves you wondering whether it would even matter if the anime didn’t have any substance and was just stylistically interesting.

 That’s not actually a black mark against the story.
 Let’s be real, anime is a visual medium.
 Those cool and compelling visuals are necessary for broader audience appeal and even if we could have the same story set in the normal everyday world it might not be as fun or distinct so why worry about it overly much.
 Except that it would be nice if all that style served a purpose.
 Like I always wondered in Madoka why the classroom walls were transparent as clearly that just opened the possibility for distractions.
 I mean, it looked cool but it didn’t feel practical.
 Similarly, the layout of the office in ID:Invaded looks great, but not exactly functional.

 However, I am not just poking fun at 2020 anime.
 Both Magia Record and ID:Invaded had the potential to really do great things with their narrative and characters though neither one ended up being anime that stuck with me much beyond the initial viewing.
 Of course, they also might not and we might get a visually interesting walk through nothingness and then I’ll have to wonder whether or not that was worth the time.